 Since getting back into the office, it has been great hearing how our team got on.
 From sparrows and starlings to nuthatches and robins – there have been some fantastic sightings both onsite at Yellend Farm and further afield.

 Ange and Kirstie both took part with their children and sent us some wonderful pictures (both of the birds and the kids taking part).
-Millie’s family sat and watched tens of starlings enjoying a selection of fat balls, mixed seeds and peanuts (with the arrival of several pheasants just after the hour was up)!
+Millie’s family sat and watched tens of starlings enjoying a selection of fat balls, mixed seeds, and peanuts (with the arrival of several pheasants just after the hour was up)!
 Caroline added her new feeder to existing feeders which caught the attention of several birds (and a hungry squirrel)!
 Kate and Poppy watched together – their most exciting spot being a family of long-tailed tits.
-Overall, it was a very successful bird watching weekend for everybody.
-We can’t wait to see what the RSPB make of the national results.
+Overall, it was a very successful bird-watching weekend for everybody.
+We can’t wait to see what the RSPB makes of the national results.

 Why Do We Take Part?